Shayne Smith (footballer)

-Shayne Smith (born 12 June 1975) is a former Australian rules footballer who played with the Sydney Swans in the Australian Football League (AFL).
+Shayne Smith (born 12 June 1975) is an Australian former Australian rules footballer who played with the Sydney Swans in the Australian Football League (AFL).

 A key forward, Smith was drafted from TAC Cup side the Southern Stingrays.
 He played only four senior games for Sydney, all in the 1994 AFL season.

 Smith was a prolific forward for Springvale in the Victorian Football League.
 His goal tally of 470 is a club record.
 In 1997 he kicked 107 goals, to become the first player since Jamie Shaw in 1990 to score a century of goals in a season.
 He won the VFL Leading Goal-kicker award that year and again in 1998.